 Thanksgiving at an Italian restaurant?
 Oh, yes.
 Maggiano’s presents family-style dinner offerings with all of the holiday classics you could possibly desire, like traditional roast turkey or ham, mashed potatoes, sweet potatoes, cranberry relish, and more.
 Of course, there are still plenty of pastas to choose from and they do add an Italian twist to their dressing with a focaccia sausage stuffing.
 The whole experience is divine.

 According to their website, Cracker Barrel is open for regular business hours on Thanksgiving, and they begin serving their traditional meal at 11 a.m.
-For those with a location near them, it’s one of the best deals in town, with the adult meal costing just $12.99 and the kids’ meals ringing in at $7.99 each.
-This will get you their turkey n’ dressing, gravy, a sampling of sugar-cured ham, sweet potato casserole, cranberry relish, buttermilk biscuits or corn muffins, a slice of pumpkin pie, and a beverage (if you’re dining in).
+You’ll get their turkey n’ dressing, gravy, a sampling of sugar-cured ham, sweet potato casserole, cranberry relish, buttermilk biscuits or corn muffins, a slice of pumpkin pie, and a beverage (if you’re dining in).
 Where do we sign up?
 By the way, pumpkin isn’t actually America’s favorite Thanksgiving pie.
 Can you guess what is?

 Ruth’s Chris Steak House

-If you’d like to pretend you’re soaking up the salty ocean air this Thanksgiving, Country Living reports that many Bahama Breeze locations are serving guests this holiday.
+If you’d like to pretend you’re soaking up the salty ocean air this Thanksgiving, many Bahama Breeze locations are serving guests this holiday; check with your local chain to be sure they’re open.
 With an island-infused Thanksgiving menu, it’s like a vacation for your taste buds and away from holiday stress.

 Buca di Beppo